timmc/johnny/HACK.md

 ### Building

-johnny is managed with the Maven build tool.
+johnny is managed with the Maven build tool with some tests still run via Leiningen.

 - Build: `mvn clean compile` (not usually necessary, but if you encounter surprising behavior during tests, you may want to do this clean rebuild)
-- Test: `mvn test`
+- Test: `mvn test && lein test`
 - Package: `mvn package`

 You'll likely need to run the build using JDK 1.8 rather than newer,